ashleybeal86-nc/Ashley-s-Webgame/README.md

 # Ashley-s-Webgame

 Thanks for playing Ashley's Webgame!
-This has been very nostalgic of my childhood and I have always loved playing both board and computer games.
-I love the creative process and being able to make something from nothing...which is precisely what drew me to web development in the first place.
-Anyway, good luck and have fun!!!!
+This has been a very nostalgic game of my childhood and I have many fond memories of playing the original boardgame version with my family and friends.
+The theme music is optional, but very fitting for the theme of my game.
+I hope you enjoy my game and have fun playing!